 A required substance use evaluation.
-Students are responsible to make arrangements for this evaluation in accordance with the outlined terms in the sanction letter.
+Students are responsible to make arrangements for and pay for this evaluation in accordance with the outlined terms in the sanction letter.
 Students are required to meet the recommendations of the certified treatment professionals as indicated in this evaluation.
 Results must be released to appropriate University officials as per sanction letter.